Japan’s

 the bullet train to Nagoya along the coast, then a standard train that goes

-arrival late afternoon we took a walking tour of the samurai – Japan’s famed
+After arrival late afternoon we took a walking tour of the samurai –

-class of noble warriors – houses which are preserved on the exterior with
+Japan’s famed class of noble warriors – houses which are preserved on the

 October